acend/container-basics-training/content/en/docs/10/_index.md

 ## Write your first Dockerfile

+Before we extend our php image we have a more general look on how to build a Docker image.
-For that we create a new directory and create an empty Dockerfile in there.
+For that, we create a new directory and create an empty Dockerfile in there.

 ```bash
 mkdir myfirstimage